Bhooloham: Plot

-The agreement which Deepak poses against Bhooloham is partially rejected by Bhooloham, As Bhooloham correctly predicted the intention of Deepak to make exorbitant profit and pass the earning from the sports channel only to Deepak's clan and deprive Bhooloham of their due share of profit earned from boxing, Bhooloham openly opposes this cunning plan of Deepak in the union office and strictly advises Deepak that he will participate in the upcoming match with Steven only if international referee is present in the ring.
-Due to the potential of the match for immense profit, Deepak, though reluctant, is forced to sign on the agreement created by Bhooloham and the Boxing Union.
+Bhooloham partially rejects the agreement that Deepak posed against him, as Bhooloham correctly predicted Deepak's intention to make exorbitant profit and pass the earnings from the sports channel only to Deepak's clan and deprive Bhooloham of their due share of profit earned from boxing, Bhooloham openly opposes Deepak's cunning plan in the union office and strictly advises Deepak that he will participate in the upcoming match with Steven only if an international referee is present in the ring.
+Due to the match's potential for immense profit, Deepak, though reluctant, is forced to sign the agreement created by Bhooloham and the Boxing Union.
 This incident annoys Deepak, so he cunningly plans to take revenge by killing Bhooloham.
 After signing the agreement, Deepak tells Steven that he will give Steven his lifetime earnings in a single match if he kills Bhooloham using a foul punch.
 Steven agrees to this condition and practices hard for the match.

-The match happens, and surprisingly to Deepak's shock, Bhooloham wins the match as he does not stop the match when Steven hits the foul punch and partly due to the encouragement and advice given by Arumugam to hit Steven near the hip bone, due to which Steven loses his strength.
+The match happens, and to Deepak's shock, Bhooloham wins because he does not stop when Steven hits the foul punch, and partly because of Arumugam's encouragement and advice to hit Steven near the hip bone, making Steven lose his strength.
 After the match, Bhooloham exposes Deepak's wrongdoings.
-Steven after losing the match gets ashamed and realises his mistake.
-He reveals that Deepak offered him $40 million to kill Bhooloham through foul, As a result, the Future Sports Channel is sealed for a lifetime, and Deepak is jailed for his malpractices.
-The movie ends showing, Bhooloham, Steven, Arumugam and Dayal holding the trophy together and saying that they are all winners.
+After losing the match, Steven becomes ashamed and realises his mistake.
+He reveals that Deepak offered him $40 million to kill Bhooloham through a foul.
+As a result, the FSC is sealed for a lifetime, and Deepak is jailed for his malpractices.
+The movie ends with Bhooloham, Steven, Arumugam, and Dayal holding the trophy together and saying that they are all winners.